MahamadElshabory/arcasta-graduation-project/README.md

 ## Project Overview

+ARcasta is a furniture marketplace built to solve a real pain point in furniture shopping: you can't tell how a piece will actually look in your space from a product photo.
+The app combines standard mobile commerce with augmented-reality visualization, so customers can place furniture in their own room virtually before buying, plus AI-assisted product search and a chatbot for guided shopping.

+It was built by a team spanning mobile (Flutter), web, AI, and AR — I owned the backend layer that all of those surfaces depended on.
+That meant the actual challenge on my end wasn't any single feature in isolation, but designing an API contract stable and flexible enough for four different frontends, built by different teammates in parallel, to all consume correctly without breaking each other's work as the project evolved.

 Buying furniture online can be difficult because customers cannot easily imagine how a product will look inside their own space.

 ARcasta addresses this problem by allowing users to: